pawelosso/website-for-IT-admnistrator/README.md

 ## Webside for IT Systems Admnistrator
 This is webside for my indyvidual client - IT Systems Admnistrator.
 This site is one page type with interesting tech design.
+I added to project some animations and simple, comportable flow.
 <br>
 ### Go live: https://pawelosso.github.io/Website-for-IT-Admnistrator/